 give entirely to a specific person, activity, or cause

 devoted her freed life to harmony, was buried amid a regular dance of pride, fear, condemnation and spite.

-grant a dispensation; grant an exemption
+grant an exemption

 Dispensing with that formality was all the pay he expected from Negroes in his debt.

 lose or lose the right to by some error, offense, or crime

 forfeit the one privilege he claimed for himself, he lowered his hand and left the porch.

 give up with the intent of never claiming again

 abandoned his normal route and tried to knock at 124.